godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 #### Huge improvement to pixel stability for pixel art games

-After much community discussion and the hard work of several contributors, we have merged a [PR](https://github.com/godotengine/godot/pull/87297) that we think resolves many of the outstanding issues with pixel stability when making pixel art games.
+After much community discussion and the hard work of several contributors, we have merged a <abbr title="Pull Request">PR</abbr> ([GH-87297](https://github.com/godotengine/godot/pull/87297)) that we think resolves many of the outstanding issues with pixel stability when making pixel art games.
 As before, it relies on using the `rendering/2d/snap/snap_2d_transforms_to_pixel` project setting.
 If you are making a pixel art game, please test this new release carefully and let us know how it goes.

 #### 2D physics interpolation